 Is this really going to shock anybody?
 Probably not haha.
 My Holy Grail foundation is the Giorgio Armani Luminous Silk (£42 from John Lewis).
 It has even knocked Power Fabric off of the top step for me.
 I can’t tell you how beautiful this foundation is on the skin.
 It’s easy to apply, never streaks, cakes, bunches up, sinks into lines or looks heavy.
 I get about 14 hours of wear with this foundation.
 It’s just easy which I love.
 You can apply it with a sponge or brush, it glides over the skin.

 Before you think “you said you only had one favourite for each category” – let me explain.
 I have never found a concealer that works for my under eyes and my blemishes, so I have one concealer for spots and one for under my eyes.

-For blemishes, the Giorgio Armani Power Fabric Concealer wins (£32 from John Lewis).
+For blemishes, the Giorgio Armani Power Fabric Concealer wins (£32 from Look Fantastic).
 It’s lightweight, easy to apply, has great coverage and lasts a good 10 hours on me before starting to fade.
 It doesn’t cake up like so many other concealers either.

 There was only ever going to be one winner for best powder and it’s the Hourglass Veil Setting Powder.
 I’m not a huge powder fan normally, but this is so lightweight it’s like you’re wearing nothing.
 It illuminates without being glittery and doesn’t change the colour of your face.
 It is labelled as translucent, but it’s slightly yellow.
 I’m very fair, so sometimes powders show up on me, but this one doesn’t.
 Stunning!